sepana-io/encrypted-search-backend/README.md

 <hr>

-3. Search - This serves as endpoint which returns the results back from the indexed data
+3. Search - This serves as endpoint which returns the results back from the indexed data while the users search for them

 ```
 SearchQuerySchema{